DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

 * `dovah/data/actor_values.h`: this should be a `constexpr` list of PODs.
 Current way we define it is super old and scuffed (singleton, with a constructor wherein a local C array of definitions that gets `memcpy`'d into a `malloc`'d list).

-* `dovah::form_type_info` could be made smaller by using a smaller underlying type for its flags-mask and moving the `formType` constant next to it, i.e. we can cut out three bytes of padding per instance.

 ## Form data

 ### General